 When I first considered what college I would attend, money was undoubtedly at the forefront of my decision.
 Though I had done well academically and accumulated some scholarships, I knew that going out of state would not be a viable option for my family.

 My parents were already helping to put my sister through college and I was right behind her.
-Neither of us were eligible for financial aid, so what scholarships didn’t cover was left between student loans and what my parents could afford to pay out of pocket.
+Neither of us was eligible for financial aid, so what scholarships didn’t cover was left between student loans and what my parents could afford to pay out of pocket.

 In total, I took out around $24,000 in student loans to cover my undergraduate studies.